 Bad bike fit:

-When it comes to ensure the right bike fit, get these two elements right-
+When it comes to ensuring the right bike fit, get these two elements right-

 - Seat height